umarhassan-mitodl/14.71-fall-2009/content/pages/readings.md

 ### Ses #12

 Goldin, Claudia, and Lawrence F. Katz.
 "The Race between Education and Technology."
 Chapter 8 in _The Race between Education and Technology_.
 Cambridge, MA: Harvard University Press, 2008, pp. 287-323.
-ISBN: 9780674028678. \[Preview in {{% resource_link "850cfed2-f3fd-4754-aa11-ed6ec155d7c7" "Google Books" %}}\]
+ISBN: 9780674028678. \[Preview in [Google Books](http://books.google.com/books?id=mcYsvvNEUYwC&printsec=frontcover&dq=The+Race+between+Education+and+Technology&cd=1#v=onepage&q=&f=false)\]

 ### Ses #13

 Levy, Frank, and Peter Temin.
 "Inequality and Institutions in 20th Century America."
 In "Festschrift for Gavin Wright."
 Edited by Paul Rhode, Joshua Rosenbloom, and David Weiman.
-Also available as {{% resource_link "45410a5b-692f-4d55-9337-7920e03a900e" "National Bureau of Economic Research Working Paper No. 13106" %}}, May 2007.
+Also available as [National Bureau of Economic Research Working Paper No. 13106](http://www.nber.org/papers/w13106), May 2007.

 {{< tdclose >}}